 Amazon Synopsis

-A special thanks to Kate Carlisle for providing one lucky winner with a print advance copy of THE GRIM READER!
-Giveaway is limited to U.S. residents.
-Contest ends Sunday, June 14, 2020 at 11:59 pm PST.
+A special thanks to Debra H. Goldstein for providing one lucky winner with their choice of either a print copy or an ebook copy of THREE TREATS TOO MANY!
+Print giveaway is limited to U.S. residents.
+Contest ends Wednesday, August 26, 2020 at 11:59 pm PST.
 Please use the Rafflecopter box located below to enter.
 The winner will be announced on this page and on Cinnamon & Sugar’s Facebook page, as well as notified by email (so check your spam folder!)

 - 1 teaspoon cinnamon